cohen3/DOOM-GPT/README.md

 ## Future work

-I am currently exploring a few direction to enhance the project and some research directions as well.
+I am currently exploring a few directions to enhance the project and some research directions as well.
 Game enhancements:
 1) Use the rest of the hidden state to render higher resolution.
 2) Use the rest of the hidden state to render color frames.
-3) Multi Frane Generation: use other layers to generate the frame multiple time for upscaling
+3) Multi Frane Generation: use other layers to generate the frame multiple times for upscaling

 Future research directions:
 1) Can latent space hold information about a state?
 2) Definition of regions in the input space that are locally correlated in the latent space.

 ## AI usage disclaimer
-I used Codex to implement some of the code in this repository including some of the text in this README.
-Mostly the things I did not know how to implement and I wanted to learn how to implement them.
-I also used ChatGPT to help with brainstorming some ideas and experiments.
-I did not use any AI to conduct the experiments or design the system.
-I did not use any AI to conduct the research.
+AI-assisted coding (Codex) was used.

+AI was not used for:

+Research questions, experimental design, execution, validation and interpretation.